Chapter 5

 [w('N','doctor')]

-There is in principle no limit to the distance between the instance of there which sets the SbjType parameter of the clause to the there_subject value and the occurrence of the existential verb that needs this parameter setting, provided this happens in the same clause and the there_subject setting of the SbjType parameter is able to hold at the location where the existential verb occurs.
-As an example of distance, consider (5.56).
+There is in principle no limit to the distance between the instance of there which sets the clause SbjType to there_sbj and the occurrence of the existential verb that needs this setting, provided this happens in the same clause and the there_sbj setting of the SbjType parameter is able to hold at the location where the existential verb occurs.
+As an example of distance, consider (5.54).

 | ?- tphrase_set_string([w('EX','there'), w('MD',';~cat_Vt','ought'), w('TO','to'), w('HV',';~cat_Ve','have'), w('BEN',';~ex_V','been'), w('D','a'), w('N','doctor')]), parse(clause_top_layer(statement_order,[])).